 The attribute listOfTraceMetrics allows configuration of which metrics shall be recorded.

 The attribute jobType specifies the kind of data to collect.
 In case of TRACE_ONLY, the configuration parameters of attribute traceConfig shall be applied.
-In case of IMMEDIATE_MDT_ONLY, LOGGED_MDT_ONLY, RLF_REPORT_ONLY, RCEF_REPORT_ONLY and LOGGED_MBSFN_MDT the configuration parameters of attribute mdtConfig or a subset of these shall be applied.
-In case of 5GC_UE_LEVEL_MEASUREMENTS_ONLY, the configuration parameters of attribute ueCoreMeasConfig shall be applied.
-In case of any combination of Trace, Immediate MDT, and 5GC UE level measurements, the configuration parameters of the corresponding attributes, traceConfig, mdtConfig and ueCoreMeasConfig are applicable.
+If the attribute jobType contains IMMEDIATE_MDT, LOGGED_MDT and LOGGED_MBSFN_MDT the configuration parameters of attribute mdtConfig or a subset of these shall be applied.
+If the attribute jobType contains 5GC_UE_LEVEL_MEASUREMENTS, the configuration parameters of attribute ueCoreMeasConfig shall be applied.

-If jobType has the value RRC Report, the attribute rrcReportType shall be present.
+If jobType has the value RRC_REPORT, the attribute rrcReportType shall be present.
 The rrcReportType allows the tracing of RRC reports.